GustavoMSV/GustavoMSV/README.md

 ---
 ### About me:
->As a Data Analyst at Movida, I perform duties as an RPA developer, implementing process automations to optimize company operations.
-My primary tools include Python, NodeJS, and VBA for the efficient creation of automations.
-Additionally, I work in the field of Business Intelligence, where I build foundational databases for strategic analysis and drive company growth.
-I also engage in creating dashboards using platforms such as Tableau and PowerBI, providing valuable insights for decision-making.
-Always driven by curiosity to learn new programming nuances, I remain open to new knowledge and opportunities that can propel both the organization I work for and enhance my professional portfolio.
-I am continuously seeking to enhance my skills and explore new technologies, eagerly embracing challenges that contribute to my growth and the success of the team.
+>Constantly evolving and learning, looking for the best version of myself day after day, giving my best in every area of ​​life.
+Always curious to learn new things that add value to knowledge, seeking to make the most of every opportunity I receive to create concrete paths to success.
+Ability to adapt to new environments and routine changes, great ease in learning and developing new skills, great relationships with teamwork and always aiming to have a proactive and positive impact on my sector and the company.

 ---